 If we have a large applicant pool, we may need to take an in-depth look at applications to identify the most qualified candidates who will continue on in the selection process.
 For example, we may conduct a more thorough review of all remaining applications to identify the most qualified candidates, possibly evaluating any preferred qualifications as listed on the job announcement.

 We may collect supplemental written responses from you at the time of your application or after the initial screening.
 Keep in mind your responses will be scored.
 When you respond to supplemental questions:

 - Address each of the questions individually and completely.

 - Explain relevant training and experience (paid or unpaid) related to each question.

 - Describe your relevant accomplishments.

-Most written exams are multiple choice and may assess job-related knowledge and skills such as math, reading comprehension, reasoning, name and number accuracy, spelling and grammar.
+Most written assessments are multiple choice and may assess job-related knowledge and skills such as math, reading comprehension, reasoning, name and number accuracy, spelling and grammar.